PriyanK7n/EC503-Project-An-Exploration-of-Recommendation-Systems/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers/collaborators using this project.
     │
     │
-    │
-    │
     ├── src                <- Source code folder for this project │
         ├── data           <- Datasets used and collected for this project │
-        ├── references     <- Data dictionaries, manuals, and all other explanatory references used │
-        ├── visualizations <- Folder to store and Visualization generated for the project │
+        ├── visualizations <- Folder to store and Visualization generated for the project
-        └── results        <- Folder to store final results and code.